 The East Dunbartonshire Health and Social Care Partnership (HSCP) was established in 2015 following Scottish Government legislation to integrate health and social care services.
-The work of the Partnership is governed by the Integration Joint Board, which is known as the HSCP Board.
-It comprises members from both East Dunbartonshire Council and NHS Greater Glasgow and Clyde Board, as well as those representing the interests of the third sector, staff, independent contractors, service users and carers and provider organisations.
+The work of the Partnership is governed by the HSCP Board which comprises members from both East Dunbartonshire Council and NHS Greater Glasgow and Clyde Board, as well as those representing the interests of the third sector, staff, service users and carers and provider organisations.
 The HSCP is designed to be collaborative at every level, involving partners, stakeholders and representing the interests of the general public.